 G.5.e.
-Limitations and Remediation
+Limitations & Remediation

 Through ongoing evaluation and appraisal, supervisors and educators are aware of the limitations of students/supervisees that might impede performance.
-Supervisors and educators assist students/supervisees in securing remedial assistance when needed.
+Supervisors and educators assist students/ supervisees in securing remedial assistance when needed.
 If students/supervisees request counseling or if counseling services are required as part of a remediation process, educators and supervisors provide acceptable referrals.
-Supervisors and educators recommend dismissal from training programs, applied practice settings, or state or voluntary professional credentialing processes when those students/supervisees are unable to provide competent professional services.
-Supervisors and educators seek consultation and document their decisions to dismiss or refer students/ supervisees for assistance.
+Supervisors and educators recommend dismissal from training programs, applied practice settings, or state or voluntary professional credentialing processes when those students/ supervisees are unable to provide competent professional services.
+Supervisors and educators seek consultation and document their decisions to dismiss or refer students/supervisees for assistance.
 They ensure that students/supervisees are aware of options available to them to address such decisions and ensure that students/supervisees have recourse in a timely manner to address decisions to require them to seek assistance or to dismiss them and provide them with due process according to institutional policies and procedures.

 G.5.f.
-Multiple Roles/ Relationships with Students and Supervisees

-If students/supervisees request counseling, career services, or any other professional service which a supervisor or educator may ordinarily offer, the supervisor or educator will provide the student/supervisee with acceptable referrals.
-Supervisors and educators do not typically engage in multiple roles/relationships with students/supervisees.
-If supervisors or educators must provide a service to a student or supervisee in addition to providing supervision, they work to minimize potential conflicts and explain to students/supervisees the expectations and responsibilities associated with each role.
-In addition, the supervisor or educator must address participation in multiple roles/relationships with the students/ supervisees in terms of the impact of these issues on clients, the supervisory relationship, and professional functioning.
+Multiple Roles/ Relationships with Students & Supervisees in multiple roles/relationships with students/supervisees.
+If supervisors or educators must provide a service to a student or supervisee in addition to providing supervision, they work to minimize potential conflicts and explain to students/ supervisees the expectations and responsibilities associated with each role.
+In addition, the supervisor or educator must address participation in multiple roles/relationships with the students/supervisees in terms of the impact of these issues on clients, the supervisory relationship, and professional functioning.